kilpkonn/msc-thesis/main.typ

 If we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.

-== Implementation (week 6)
+== Implementation
 We've implemented term search as an addition to `rust-analyzer`, the official LSP client for the Rust language.
 To have better understanding of the context we are working in we will first diescribe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).

 When the LSP server is started, `rust-analyzer` first indexes whole project, including it's dependencies as well as standard library.
 This is rather time consuming operation.
-During indexing `rust-analyzer` lexes and parses all input files and lowers most of it to High-Level Intermediate Representation (HIR).
+During indexing `rust-analyzer` lexes and parses all source files and lowers most of it to High-Level Intermediate Representation (HIR).
-#todo("what is symbol table? where all the identifiers live")
-Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols in the project.
+Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols (idendtifiers) in the project.
 This includes but is not limited to functions, traits, modules, ADTs, etc.
-#todo("what is container item, or ignore the word.
-Function bodies are lowered lazily / on demand")
-Note that although the symbols are lowered to HIR, `rust-analyzer` avoids looking into contaner item bodies whenever possible.
+Lowering to HIR is done lazily.
-For example function bodies are usually ignored at this stage.
+For example most function bodies are usually not lowered at this stage.
 One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.
 Explicit lifetimes are all mapped to `'static` lifetimes and implicit lifetime bounds are ignored.
 This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.
-With the symbols table built up, `rust-analyzer` is ready to accept LSP client requests.
+With the symbols table built up, `rust-analyzer` is ready to accept client requests.

-#todo("We refer to lsp client as client ...")
 Now autocompletion request can be sent.
-Upon receiving a request that contains the cursor location in file `rust-analyzer` finds the corresponding syntax node.
+Upon receiving a request that contains the cursor location in source code `rust-analyzer` finds the corresponding syntax node.
 In case it is in function body that has not yet been lowered the lowering is done now.
 Note that the lowering is always cached so that subsequent calls can be looked up from the table.
 With all the lowering done, `rust-analyzer` builds up context of the autocompletion.